Wedding Vows 101: What to Consider and How to Write Them

-Writing wedding vows in your own words is no easy feat and is without a doubt the most important part of the wedding ceremony.
+Writing wedding vows in your own words is no easy feat and, without a doubt, the most important part of the wedding ceremony.

-Sending wedding invitations is a cinch, choosing your wedding rings isn’t a big deal either.
-Selecting your wedding officiant is a cakewalk, but writing your wedding vows is not a child’s play at all.
+Sending wedding invitations is a cinch; choosing your wedding rings isn’t a big deal either.
+Selecting your wedding officiant is a cakewalk, but writing your wedding vows is not a child’s play.

-Crafting an articulate proclamation of your deep and unflinching love for your partner can send you the jitters.
+Crafting an articulate proclamation of your deep and unflinching love for your partner can give you the jitters.

 Many of us might like to think that we could sit down with a nice glass of Chardonnay or Merlot and hash out our feelings on a piece of paper, But remember, it’s not all that simple!